AI Image Generator for Educators

 • Framing complex technologies in a way that feels simple and approachable for non-technical users like educators

-This experience expanded my design toolkit and gave me the confidence to tackle projects that integrate cutting-edge technology into everyday workflows.
-Moving forward, I'll continue to apply these lessons by making new technologies feel trustworthy, accessible, and intuitive for diverse user groups.
+This experience gave me the confidence to tackle projects that integrate innovative technology into everyday workflows while staying grounded in user needs.
+Moving forward, I'll continue to apply these lessons by making designing trustworthy, accessible, and intuitive solutions for diverse user groups.